sermons/found-creation/slides/slides.md

 >>>
 + Does it **matter**?
-+ "Maybe God created the world, maybe not --
++ "Maybe God created the world,
-  + "it doesn't matter,
+  + "maybe not, it doesn't matter,
   + "I can still be a Christian, right?"

 ---